 If you’re ready to start training for your career as an HVAC/R technician, request more information about our training program.
 HVAC/R classes are forming now.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Heating, Air-Conditioning, and Refrigeration Mechanics and Installers, http://www.bls.gov/ooh/installation-maintenance-and-repair/heating-air-conditioning-and-refrigeration-mechanics-and-installers.htm (accessed August 2016).
-National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions, and do not guarantee actual growth or any particular salary.
+1 The median annual wage for heating, air conditioning, and refrigeration mechanics and installers was $45,910 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $28,440, and the highest 10 percent earned more than $73,350.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Heating, Air Conditioning, and Refrigeration Mechanics and Installers, on the Internet at https://www.bls.gov/ooh/installation-maintenance-and-repair/heating-air-conditioning-and-refrigeration-mechanics-and-installers.htm (visited October 18, 2017).
+National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form below and we'll quickly be in touch.